satoshi-ikehata/Universal-PS-CVPR2022/README.md

 Results will be put in ouput/session_name.

 ## Running the training
-For running training, please run main.py as
+For running training, please run main.py as:
 ```
 python source/main.py --session_name session_train --mode Train --training_dir YOUR_DATA_PATH
 ```
-or if you want to perform both training and test, instead use as
+or if you want to perform both training and test, instead use this:

 ```
 python source/main.py --session_name session_train_test --mode TrainAndTst --training_dir YOUR_DATA_PATH --test_dir YOUR_DATA_PATH